awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 To enable this feature for your users, you must use an image that uses a [version of the AppStream 2\.0 agent](agent-software-versions.md) released on or after February 19, 2020\.
 In addition, version 1\.1\.129 or later of the AppStream 2\.0 client must be installed on your users' PCs\.
 For more information about client versions, see [AppStream 2\.0 Client Release Notes](client-release-versions.md)\.

-If AppStream 2\.0 client version 1\.1\.129 or later is installed on your users' PC, but you are not using an image that uses an agent version released on or after February 19, 2020, the client falls back to classic mode even if native application mode is selected\.
+If AppStream 2\.0 client version 1\.1\.129 or later is installed on your users' computer, but you are not using an image that uses an agent version released on or after February 19, 2020, the client falls back to classic mode even if native application mode is selected\.

 **Known Issues**